 Clearing helps applicants who have not secured a place at university or college, for whatever reason, to find places on university courses.

-Clearing is a service available between July and September, but for most people it is used immediately after A-level results are published on Thursday, 17th August.
+Clearing is a service available between July and September, but for most people it is used immediately after A-level results are published.

-Manchester Met’s Clearing helpline is open from the start of July until the middle of September, or until we no longer have vacancies.
+Manchester Met’s Clearing helpline is open from A-level results day until the middle of September, or until we no longer have vacancies.

 Universities or colleges may have places available through Clearing for a number of reasons; it may be a subject for which there is a shortage of applicants nationally, applicants holding places may have withdrawn or it may be a new course which has only recently become available.

-For vacancies at Manchester Met, call our clearing helpline on +44(0)161 247 3000.
-Alternatively check the UCAS website for listings of courses available in clearing at all institutions.
-You can also check our subject areas list.
+You can check the UCAS website for listings of courses available in clearing at all institutions.

 One of our friendly advisers will talk you through the process of making a clearing enquiry.
 You will need to have the following information to hand when you ring: